Wright0/PDA-static-dynamic-testing/testing_task_1.md

   def checkforAce(card)
     # There is no consistency in method naming.
 The above looks like it is trying to be camel case, but the "f" in "for" should be capital then.
+I also wonder if this is the best name for this method.
+Could be something like "isAce" (if we're going camel case) because we're getting back a true or false.
+Since this is ruby, could also be "isAce?".
     if card.value = 1
       return true
     else